Nipuna-Tennakoon/sales-data-analysis/README.md

-# Sales Demand Prediction Project
+# Sales Demand & Product Price Prediction Project

 This project focuses on analyzing sales data to understand patterns in product demand and price variations.
 The insights gained are used to prepare data for predictive modeling.

 ## Project Overview

-The project is divided into two main phases:
+The project is divided into three main phases:
 1. **Exploratory Data Analysis (EDA)**
 2. **Time Series Analysis (TS Analysis)**
+3. **Training and Model Development**

 ---